gvwilson/sensibleadventures/shapers/shapers.md

 If a character has no rating at all for a task, they can still succeed by **fluke**.
-The player rolls a single die: if it is a 4, 5, or 6, she gets one point and rolls again until she misses a roll.
+The player rolls a single die: if it is a 5 or 6, she gets one point and rolls again until she misses a roll.
-Her score is then the number of 4's, 5's, or 6's she rolled in a row.
+Her score is then the number of 5's or 6's she rolled in a row.

 > **Example:**
-> Zitterbee had never even *seen* a crossbow before today,
+> Zitter-B had never even *seen* a crossbow before today,
 > but as the deranged one-eyed crocodile pirate charges toward it,
 > it picks the one that Rufus just dropped and fires it.
 > The Director rules that hitting the crocodile is an Average task,
-> so Zitterbee needs 7 points.
+> so Zitter-B needs 7 points.
-> Its player rolls a 5, another 5, a 6, a 4, a 6---and then a 3,
+> Its player rolls a 5, another 5, a 6---and then a 2,
 > ending its lucky streak.
-> Zitterbee's shot misses.
+> With only 3 points, Zitter-B's shot misses.

 ## Traits